-Easy Keto Crepes are thin, flexible, and perfect for a French-style Keto Breakfast!
-Bonus, this keto almond flour crepe recipe is also gluten-free, made with low-carb almond flour and only 1.6 grams of net carbs per serving.
+Bonus, this keto almond flour crepe recipe is also gluten-free, made with low-carb almond flour, and comes with only 1.6 grams of net carbs per serving.

-Keto Crepes, an egg crepe keto recipe, are thin, flexible pancakes usually filled with sweet keto crepe filling like chia seed jam or almond butter.
+Keto Crepes are thin, flexible pancakes usually filled with sweet keto crepe filling like chia seed jam or almond butter.

 They mimic the texture of classic French crepes without using high-carb flours or sweeteners.

-Keto crepes are easy to make at home using a few basics ingredients.
+Keto crepes are easy to make at home using a few basic ingredients.
 All you need is a high-speed blender or food processor to blend the ingredients.

 First, add all the ingredients into the jug of a high-speed blender and blend at high speed until it forms a smooth crepe batter.